A-Hoenig/Project-One/README.md

 ### Colour Scheme

 The web interface was deliberately chosen with a monochrome dark grey and white look to offset the interface and provide a contrast to the pictures being presented.
-Thte color #fafafa was used for text and button elements to reduce teh stark contrast of pure white on black.
+Tht color #fafafa was used for text and button elements to reduce the stark contrast of pure white on black.

 ### Typography